Reindeer are not a Christmas photo prop

-As Christmas approaches, you’ll often find reindeer at Santa’s grottos and fairs across the country.
+As the festive season approaches, opportunities for close interactions with deer will pop up across the country.
 But what effect does this have on their welfare?

 Reindeer are truly fascinating animals.
 They have learned some amazing survival techniques that enable them to thrive in the arctic weather conditions of their natural habitat.